GispoCoding/assessclimateimpact/docs/dataset_requirements.md

 ## Datasets needed

-The asessclimateimpact tool needs several user input datasets.
-Check from the below what are the requirements for the data structure.
+The assessclimateimpact tool needs several user input datasets.
+Check from the below what are the requirements for the data structures.
 See also [database model](docs/database.md) and [lisences](data/lisence.md).

 ### Present - user adds: